0330 822 0505

 How a broker can help

-The commercial mortgage market for charities is complex, and it’s unlikely that trustees will have the time, knowledge or experience to meet this requirement without expert help.
+The commercial mortgage market for charities is complex, and trustees are unlikely to have the time, knowledge, or experience to meet this requirement without expert help.
 A broker who specialises in charity mortgages will be invaluable here.

-The brokers we work with not only have experience of the market as a whole, but they’ll have existing relationships with individual lenders and be able to act as a negotiator for the charity, helping secure the best possible rates and terms.
+The brokers we work with not only have experience of the market as a whole, but they’ll also have existing relationships with individual lenders and be able to act as negotiators for the charity, helping secure the best possible rates and terms.

 Which lenders offer commercial mortgages to charities?